joshevensen/getnovelize/content/posts/the-rebirth-of-novelize.md

 ---
-title: "The Rebirth of Novelize"
+title: The Rebirth of Novelize
-description: "The new team is here, and we're committed to making Novelize the best tool for writers who just want to write."
+description: The new team is here, and we're committed to making Novelize the best tool for writers who just want to write.
-publishedAt: "2025-10-02T00:00:00Z"
+publishedAt: 2025-10-02T00:00:00Z
-authorId: "josh"
+authorId: josh
-category: "announcements"
+category: announcements
-tags: ["novelize", "team", "updates"]
+tags:
+  - novelize
+  - team
+  - updates
-coverImage: "/screenshot.webp"
+coverImage: /screenshot.webp
 featured: true
 draft: false
 readingTime: 5
 seo:
-  title: "The Rebirth of Novelize - New Team, New Vision"
+  title: The Rebirth of Novelize - New Team, New Vision
-  description: "Meet the new team behind Novelize and learn about our commitment to building the best writing tool for authors who just want to write."
+  description: Meet the new team behind Novelize and learn about our commitment to
+    building the best writing tool for authors who just want to write.
 ---

 # The Rebirth of Novelize